In business, it’s very likely that you will encounter many different people speaking numerous languages.

 All Forms of Communication

-Up to two-thirds of a message can come across from facial expressions, gestures, posture and tone of voice.
+Up to two-thirds of a message can come from facial expressions, gestures, posture, and tone of voice.

-A nonverbal gesture that you do casually may be interpreted differently in another culture.
+Nonverbal gestures, known as body language that you do casually, may be interpreted differently in another culture.
 Therefore, it’s important to be aware of cultural differences, even in nonverbal communication.